ZerioDev/Music-bot/README.md

 ROLE_ID=
 ```

-Then if you plan to use the DJ role make sure to set ot to `true` in the `config.js`
+Then if you plan to use the DJ role make sure to set it to `true` in the `config.js`

 ### 📑 Installation